-Builds upon the fundamentals introduced in the previous semester by focusing on leadership theory and decision-making.
-"Life skills" lessons in this semester include problem-solving, critical thinking, leadership theory, followership, group interaction, goalsetting and feedback mechanisms.
+Builds on the fundamentals introduced in the previous semester by focusing on leadership theory and decision-making.
+"Life skills" lessons in this semester include problemsolving, critical thinking, leadership theory, followership, group interaction, goal-setting, and feedback mechanisms.
 Upon completion, cadets should be prepared to advance to more complex leadership instruction concerning the dynamics of organizations.